It's Over 9000!: Cultural depictions

 In addition to being referenced in discussions of English-language Dragon Ball media, the "It's Over 9000!" meme has also influenced various topic discussions and fictional works unrelated to the Dragon Ball series.
-In February and May 2007, the meme is referenced in the web series Super Mario Bros.
-Z, with Drummond's voice clip being used to represent the speech of the Red Axem Ranger X in "Brawl on a Vanishing Island", and referenced by Goombella in "Secret of the Pipe Maze".
-Other examples of intertextual references include coverage of the PlayStation 3 demo for Final Fantasy XIII by Gamezone, a reference in season 2 episode 17 of DuckTales, and an easter egg in the 2020 game Doom Eternal.
+Examples of intertextual references include coverage of the PlayStation 3 demo for Final Fantasy XIII by Gamezone, a reference in season 2 episode 17 of DuckTales, and an easter egg in the 2020 game Doom Eternal.
 American professional wrestler Xavier Woods disclosed in a 2013 interview that he always has the phrase printed on his wrestling attire.
 For her appearance at WrestleMania 31, American professional athlete Ronda Rousey wore a tank top which referenced Vegeta and the phrase.

-In September 2008, an anonymous troll left a message on the official message board of American journalist and businesswoman Oprah Winfrey's talk show, in which he claimed to represent an organized network of over 9,000 paedophiles.
-Winfrey took the bait and read the post before her audience in an episode of the show.
+In September 2008, an anonymous troll left a message on the official message board of The Oprah Winfrey Show, claiming to have "over 9000 penises" that were "all raping children".
+Talk show host Oprah Winfrey took the post at face value and read it to her audience on air.
 A video clip of Winfrey's message to her audience was promptly uploaded to YouTube, but was quickly removed due to a copyright claim by Harpo, Inc. In spite of that, numerous remix videos featuring Winfrey's mention of "9000 penises" continued to surface on YouTube.

-In the Viz Media redub of the 1992 version of the Sailor Moon anime, when Gurio Umino is talking about Ami Mizuno, he exaggeratedly mentions her IQ to rate "over 9000".